Why the problem exists

 The FBI’s Uniform Crime Reports (UCR) program relies on police departments to provide accurate numbers.
 Departments feel pressure to tamper with numbers to show “improvement.”
 Lower crime rates make public officials look more successful, resulting in improved reputations and future career opportunities.
 So, police departments have a strong incentive to manipulate crime data.
 Because of lack of oversight and quality control by the FBI, police departments have the opportunity to tamper with numbers in secret.

-While police manipulate data for all crimes, it is worth noting that rape cases are particularly easy to bury.
-In city after city, we have seen the toll police corruption takes on the enforcement of laws against sexual violence.
-How do police departments make this happen?
+While police manipulate data for all crimes, it is worth noting that rape cases are especially easy to bury.
+How do police departments do it?

 There are three key ways police tamper with rape statistics: